 1. Think location, location, location

-It is important to ask yourself whether a tenant would be happy living in your investment property of choice.
+Ask yourself whether a tenant would be happy living in your investment property of choice.
 After all, a tenanted property means a reliable income stream.
-It’s also important to consider the travel distance to the CBD, how close the street is to public transport and – although it’s difficult to predict – whether the suburb will grow in the future, which usually it comes down to lack of supply of properties and strong demand from renters and buyers.
+It’s also important to consider the travel distance to the CBD, how close the street is to public transport and – although it’s difficult to predict – whether the suburb will grow in the future, which usually comes down to lack of supply of properties and strong demand from renters and buyers.

 2. Consider light and heat

-Despite whatever amazing features the property might have, if it is not naturally well-lit, it turns me off straight away.
+Despite the unique features the property might have, it turns me off straight away if it is not naturally well-lit.
 In Sydney, most prospective home buyers are looking for north and north-east facing aspects as these properties generally tend to be both warmer and lighter.

 You might also like: